Are you ready for some chocolate? Then you’ve come to the right place!

 Exhibitor list is subject to change.

-Check out the video recap of the 2016 festival to see what it’s all about.
-The 2017 festival is going to be bigger and better than ever.
-Even better, we’ll be celebrating all things chocolate in the heart of Dallas’ Arts District at the F.I.G.
+Check out the D Magazine recap of the 2017 festival and see what it’s all about.
+We hope you join us in celebrating all things chocolate in the heart of Dallas’ Arts District at the F.I.G.
 (Fashion Industry Gallery).
+Make sure to join our mailing list using the form in the footer to get up-to-date on ticket sales, event announcements, and all the news in Dallas Chocolate!